kantooon/ScheduleViewer/README.txt

 3. Delete flightplans
 4. Edit flightplans
 5. Export flightplans

-At the moment only points 1 and 2 are functional
+6. Perform the above operations for airline fleets and aircraft

+Point 6 is not functional yet.

 Requirements:
 =============